gbouras13/plassembler/README.md

 Further, other approaches may be more appropriate for Kit 14 long read only assemblies - see this [tweet](https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA).

-In theory, plassembler can be applied to Pacbio reads not just ONT reads - it would only take a small tweak to change Flye parameters.
+In theory, plassembler could be applied to Pacbio reads not just ONT reads - it would only take a small tweak to change Flye parameters.
 If you would like this functionality, please let me know, I just haven't had the usecase for it.

 # Citations